khalid-serar/Akan-Names/README.md

 # Author
 Khalid Abdi Serar
 # description of the project
-It's a website that will help you see your Akan name
+It's a website that will help you find your Akan name
 # Technologies used
 1.HTML
 2.CSS